 3. Communicate Early and Often

 Keep the lines of communication open between you and your tech vendor.
 Share news and updates with your point of contact at the vendor, or just check in at regular intervals.
-If you want to make edits to your product or need to push the timeline ahead, you need to let your vendor know as soon as possible so that they can easily accommodate your request.
+Will you want to make edits to your product or need to push the timeline ahead?
+You need to let your vendor know as soon as possible so that they can easily accommodate your request.
 Just made sure your vendor has a defined process for dealing with unexpected bugs and requested improvements.